XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/transaction-methods/submit.md

 | `fee_mult_max` | Integer | (Optional, defaults to 10, recommended value 1000) If the `Fee` parameter is omitted, this field limits the automatically-provided `Fee` value so that it is less than or equal to the long-term base transaction cost times this value. |
 | `fee_div_max`  | Integer | (Optional, defaults to 1) Used with `fee_mult_max` to create a fractional multiplier for the limit.
 Specifically, the server multiplies its base [transaction cost](transaction-cost.html) by `fee_mult_max`, then divides by this value (rounding down to an integer) to get a limit.
 If the automatically-provided `Fee` value would be over the limit, the submit command fails.
 [New in: rippled 0.30.1][] |

-See the [sign command](#sign) for detailed information on how the server automatically fills in certain fields.
+See the [sign method][] for detailed information on how the server automatically fills in certain fields.

 ### Request Format
 An example of the request format: